Thanks for enquiring about one of our dogs to assistant you in your day to day lives. There are many ways a dog can assist

 assistance dog.
 It is of no help to you if we place the wring dog with you who is not suited to meet your needs.

 Below are a detailed list of types of assistance dogs and their roles in the lives of their handlers.
-Please decide which type

-of assistance dog best meets your needs.
+Please talk to your medical professional and decide which type of assistance dog best meets your needs.

 Emotional Support Dog:

-An emotional support dog (ESD) is a companion animal (pet) that a medical professional says provides some benefit for a
+An emotional support dog (ESD) is a companion animal (pet) that a medical professional says provides some benefit for a person

-person disabled by a mental health condition or emotional disorder.
+disabled by a mental health condition or emotional disorder.

-People who qualify for emotional support animals have verifiable psychological disabilities that substantially interfere with
+People who qualify for emotional support animals have verifiable psychological disabilities that substantially interfere with major life

-major life activities, such as anxiety disorder, major depressive disorder, or panic attacks.
+activities, such as anxiety disorder, major depressive disorder, or panic attacks.

 An emotional support dog differs from a service animal.
-Service animals are trained to perform specific tasks such as helping
+Service animals are trained to perform specific tasks such as helping a blind

-a blind person walk, while emotional support animals receive no specific training beyond socialization and basic training.
+person walk, while emotional support animals receive no specific training beyond socialization and basic training.

-When it comes to mental illness, whether or not the animal is a “service dog” vs. an Emotional Support dog would hinge on
+When it comes to mental illness, whether or not the animal is a “service dog” vs. an Emotional Support dog would hinge on whether

-whether the dog is formally trained to do something specific to mitigate the mental illness.
+the dog is formally trained to do something specific to mitigate the mental illness.

 Most Common Reasons Listed For Emotional Support Dog Needs.

-Stress Related, Adjustment Disorders, Generalized anxiety disorder, Social anxiety disorder, Phobias, Panic disorder, Post-
+Stress Related, Adjustment Disorders, Generalized anxiety disorder, Social anxiety disorder, Phobias, Panic disorder,

-Related Disorders, Suicidal Thoughts.
+Substance Related Disorders, Suicidal Thoughts.

 Medical Alert Dogs:

-A medical alert dogs job is to alert their handler to dangerous physiological changes such as blood pressure, hormone levels
+A medical alert dogs job is to alert their handler to dangerous physiological changes such as blood pressure, hormone levels or

-or another verifiable, measurable bodily symptom.
+another verifiable, measurable bodily symptom.

 Common types of medical alert dogs would be Diabetic Alert, seizure alert, high or low blood pressure etc

 Medical Alert Dogs’ jobs and functions can vary widely.
-The dog may retrieve medication, utilize deep pressure stimulation to
+The dog may retrieve medication, utilize deep pressure stimulation to end

 Hearing Ear Dogs:

-A hearing ear dog's job is to alert their Deaf handler to specifically trained environmental sounds, including, but not limited to,
+A hearing ear dog's job is to alert their Deaf handler to specifically trained environmental sounds, including, but not limited to, alarms,

-alarms, doorbells, knocking, phones, cars or their name.
+doorbells, knocking, phones, cars or their name.

 Hearing Ear Dogs can be trained to respond to any environmental sound or cue their handler needs to know about.
-Just
+Just because you

 Physical Assistance Dog: